 Download your Orders and Etsy Payments CSV files by going to Shop Manager > Settings > Options and clicking on the Download Data tab.

 Select the type of CSV file from the dropdown under the Orders section.
 You can download the file either by month or year.
 Be sure to save the file to your computer.

-Includes Etsy fees (like listing and transaction fees) and service costs (like if you use Shipping Labels on Etsy or Promoted Listings).
-This CSV file doesn’t include payment processing fees for Etsy Payments.
+Your monthly statements include Etsy fees (like listing, transaction, and Etsy Payments processing fees) and service costs (like if you use Shipping Labels on Etsy or Promoted Listings).
+To download this CSV file:

 This CSV spreadsheet Includes the shipping label costs you’ve paid.